 Red Nose American Pitbull Terrier

-A Rednose American Pitbull Terrier will have exactly that, a red nose.
+A red nose American Pitbull Terrier will have exactly that, a red nose.
 With the red nose comes copper or earthy brown coat colors, such as brown, red, fawn or chestnut.
 His lips, eyes and toenails are also red in color.
-While they are certainly rarer than the typical American Pitbull Terrier, they are exactly the same in every other way, except for a few additional health concerns linked to the recessive gene, which is discussed further below.
+While they are certainly rarer than the typical American Pitbull Terrier, they are exactly the same in every other way.
+They do have a few additional health concerns linked to the recessive gene, which is discussed further below.

 If you are seeking a red nose American Pitbull Terrier be sure to work with an ethical breeder who can prove family lineage and the health of the pups.
 Just because they often sell for a few thousand dollars does not mean that they have been bred correctly or well looked after.
 Make sure to do your own due diligence!

 Blue Nose American Pitbull Terrier

 A blue nose American Pitbull Terrier is the same as the red nose American Pitbull Terrier, except he has a blue nose.
-His nose, lips, eyes and toenails will be blue or grey in color, and he will be easily identifiable from a young age compared to the traditional black nose.
-Just like the rednose, the bluenose being rarer comes with a higher price tag, so be sure to work with a reputable breeder.
+His nose, lips, eyes, and toenails will be blue or grey in color, and he will be easily identifiable from a young age compared to the traditional black nose.
+Similar to other breeds, having a rarer coloring can come with a higher price tag, so be sure to work with a reputable breeder.

 A deficiency in melanin, which is as a result of the recessive color gene, also creates additional health issues and diseases.
 It has been linked to skin allergies (which Pitbull type dogs are already prone to), heart diseases, eye conditions, and an increase in the chance of cancer and decreased immune system functionality.
 Which is all the more reason to work with a reputable breeder!

 American Staffordshire Terrier